depau/unimib_moodle_scraper/README.md

 The login process is a bit fragile; if you get an error at the beginning, you can try copying the cookies from your browser.

+Open `cookies.json` and see which cookies are defined.

 Go to https://elearning.unimib.it, log in.
 Open the developer tools, go to the network tab, reload the page, and copy the cookies from any request to `elearning.unimib.it` into the `cookies.json` file.
+You don't need to copy all of them, just those that are present in `cookies.json`.

 ## Credits